Submit your manuscript online

 Patient consent should be written and archived by the authors and not submitted to the journal.
 The authors should provide the journal with a written statement that they have received and archived written patient consent.
 A standard informed consent form may be obtained from the publisher.

-Prior to publication, all manuscripts, with the exception of Editorials, Letters to the Editors and Book Reviews, undergo a single blind peer review, conducted by independent experts in the field.
+Prior to publication, all manuscripts, with the exception of Editorials, Issues, Interviews, Psychiatry in graphical art, First person account, Letters to the editor and Book reviews, undergo a single blind peer review, conducted by independent experts in the field.
 During the review process, authors can check the status of their submitted manuscript via the online manuscript submission and review system.

 Use only standard abbreviations.
 Avoid abbreviations in the title of the manuscript.
 The spelled-out abbreviation followed by the abbreviation in parentheses should be used on first mention unless the abbreviation is a standard unit of measurement.
 Use abbreviations only for items that are used repeatedly in your manuscript.